The moduli space of stable supercurves and its canonical line bundle: The boundary divisor

 The boundary divisor of the compactified moduli superspace has codimension $1|0$, however, since the supermoduli space is not reduced, the structure of the Cartier divisor on the boundary is not automatically given.
 We claim however that there is a natural such structure.

-Let $\pi:X\to S$ be a family of stable supercurves, inducing surjection to tangent space of deformations of each node???.
-For this we are going to study the natural $2$-term complex
+Let $\pi:X\to S$ be a family of stable supercurves, inducing a surjection to the miniversal space of deformations of each node.
+We are going to study the natural $2$-term complex

-placed in degrees $-1$ and $0$.
-Note that it is an acyclic over $U$.
+placed in degrees $-1$ and $0$, where $j:U\to X$ is the open embedding of the complement to the nodes.
+Note that this complex is acyclic over $U$.
 Furthermore, both terms are flat over $S$, so the line bundle $\Ber\pi_*[\Om_{X/S}\to j_*\Om_{U/S}]$ is well defined.
 Similarly to the theory in the even case (see \cite{KM}), we can define a canonical trivialization of this line bundle away from the locus of nodal supercurves.

 \begin{prop} The canonical trivialization $c$ of $\BB:=\Ber\pi_*[\Om_{X/S}\to j_*\Om_{U/S}]$ away from the nodal locus extends to a regular section of $\BB$ on $S$ that has form $t\cdot b$ near a point corresponding to a stable supercurve with one NS or Ramond node, for some trivializing local section $b$ of $\BB$ and some local function $t$ whose reduction modulo nilpotents gives an equation of the corresponding reduced divisor. \end{prop}